Faezeh-Kh/Coverage4DSLs/README.md

     </p>

     A message as *“Test suite execution has been finished successfully.”* must be shown followed by the coverage computation result.
-    Also, you can see a new folder as "gemoc-gen" under `Arduino.RunningExample_Test` project which contains the execution result (i.e., the files described above in 3.b, 3.c, and 3.d steps).
+    Also, you can see the `test-coverage` folder under `RunningExample_Test` project which contains the coverage computation result.

     <p align="center">
         <img src="Screenshots/testExecution.png">